 The Freewheelin' Bob Dylan is the second studio album by Bob Dylan, released in 1963.
 It was the first Dylan album where his own material exceeded his covers.
-Widely acknowledged as Dylan's first masterpiece and one of his greatest albums overall it is best remembered for the hits and audience favourites "Blowin' in the Wind", "Masters of War", "A Hard Rain's a-Gonna Fall", "Girl from the North Country" and "Don't Think Twice, It's All Right".
+It is best remembered for the hits "Blowin' in the Wind", "Masters of War", "A Hard Rain's a-Gonna Fall", "Girl from the North Country" and "Don't Think Twice, It's All Right".
 It's equally famous for its iconic cover photo of Dylan and his then-girlfriend walking down a New York City street.

 "Rocks and Gravel", "Let Me Die In My Footsteps", "Gamblin' Willie's Dead Man's Hand" and "Talkin' John Birch Blues" were originally supposed to appear on the album, but against Dylan's wishes, they were replaced at the last minute with "Girl from the North Country", "Masters of War", "Talkin' World War III Blues" and "Bob Dylan's Dream".

-In 2002, the album was among the first sound recordings to be included in the National Recording Registry for its "historical, cultural and aesthetical importance."
-The album was also listed at #97 in Rolling Stone's 500 Greatest Albums Of All Time.
+In 2002, the album was among the first sound recordings to be included in the National Recording Registry for its "historical, cultural and aesthetical importance".

 - "Blowin' in the Wind" (2:48)